virtuozzo/cloudscripting-docs/docs/creating-templates/writing-scripts.md

 # Writing Scripts

 Custom users’ scripts can be written in Java or JavaScript.
 Inside these scripts, the set of client libraries for platform’s API methods calling is available.
-A script can be subscribed to the onAfterReturn event on its outlet for, for example, execution of the [Call](/reference/actions/#call) action.
+A script can be subscribed to the onAfterReturn event on its outlet for execution any [Action](/reference/actions/).

 ## Intercontainer Scripts